 Moving to or living in Mexico comes with a variety of adjustments and one crucial aspect of modern life to consider is internet service.
 Whether you’re working remotely, streaming entertainment or keeping in touch with loved ones, reliable internet is essential.
 However, internet availability and quality can vary depending on the region.
-This article covers everything you need to know about internet service in Mexico, and the pros and cons of internet access across the country.
+This article covers everything you need to know about internet service in Mexico, including what to realistically expect from providers and how to set yourself up for the most reliable connection possible.

 Mexico’s internet infrastructure has improved significantly in recent years, particularly in urban areas and tourist hubs.
 However, rural and remote areas may still face challenges with consistent, high-speed internet.
 Depending on where you plan to live or visit, your internet experience can vary drastically.
 Here’s a high-level view of the major internet service providers and what to expect.
 This is not meant to be an exhaustive list but the companies that are most commonly used.